OWASP/www-chapter-tunisia/index.md

 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

-The chapter Leader is  [Nihel Ben Youssef](nihel.benyoussef@owasp.org).
 Follow chapter news on  [Facebook](https://www.facebook.com/OWASP.Tunisia.Chapter.Official) ,   [Linkedin](https://www.linkedin.com/groups/8591169/), [Youtube](https://www.youtube.com/channel/UC1M1Ppxbbi3HoYBpqYKjlgA) and [Meetup](https://www.meetup.com/fr-FR/OWASP-Tunis-Meetup-Group/)

+### Next event April/May 2021 - Common Project about Software Security Awarness with National Agency of Computer Security !

 ### Meeting Sponsors
 The following is the list of organisations who have generously provided us with space for OWASP Tunisia chapter meetings.